 Security is up next and it corresponds to the original safety need for Maslow.
 When we talk about security in the workplace, it’s job security — most people fear being laid off and having to look for something else.
 There are no longer jobs for life, not even in public service, but that doesn’t mean people have given up on wanting a stable career path.
 Two very important aspects of security would be whether a job is a fixed position and of course what the salary is — the answer to both of these should be satisfactory to the job seeker.

 Most big companies can hire people on a permanent basis and pay them well, at least when they require experienced people.
 Once somebody does get job security and a decent salary, what do they want next?
 Maslow would say love and belonging, in the workplace we’ll settle for belonging; holding trust and acceptance within a group.
 People have a need to be part of something bigger than themselves, typically something along with purpose as opposed to making more money.

-Almost at the top we find esteem as a requirement for Maslow, in our pyramid this has been converted into importance.
-An employee has to feel that they’re making an important contribution to the organisation.
-As long as everyone within the company knows how their job fits in with the bigger picture and how they help pushing the business forward, they ought to feel their work is important.
+Almost at the top, we find esteem as a requirement for Maslow, in our pyramid, this has been converted into importance.
+An employee has to feel that they’re making an important contribution to the organization.
+As long as everyone within the company knows how their job fits in with the bigger picture and how they help to push the business forward, they ought to feel their work is important.

-Finally we’ve reached the apex of our hierarchy of needs, and just like with Maslow we’re in the market for self-actualisation.
+Finally, we’ve reached the apex of our hierarchy of needs, and just like with Maslow we’re in the market for self-actualization.
 Most people have high ambitions but only about 15% reach this level of being highly engaged.
-The individual who has achieved self-actualisation will inspire others to do their best and always ask what they can do for others.
+The individual who has achieved self-actualization will inspire others to do their best and always ask what they can do for others.